Deep Face Restoration: A Survey: Background

-\textbf{Human Identity Information.} In addition to the basic attributes in the face image, each face has its unique identity information.
-The identity information can be used for guiding the model to generate faces close to the real identity.
-On the one hand, human's accurate perception of the face mainly depends on the identity information of the face.
-On the other hand, adopting only the pixel-level loss to supervise the restoration model training cannot produce accurate identity-related facial detail for the task of face restoration.
+\textit{Human Identity Information}.
+In addition to the basic attributes in the face image, each face has its unique identity information.
+The identity information can be used to guide the model to generate faces close to the real identity.
+On the one hand, humans' accurate perception of the face mainly depends on the identity information of the face.
+On the other hand, adopting only the pixel-level loss to supervise the restoration model training cannot produce accurate identity-related facial details for the task of face restoration.
 For example, \cite{menon2020pulse} can generate face images with high perceptual quality.
 However, it can not retain the face identity well in the recovered images.
 Thus, the identity information is introduced to improve both the recognizability and performance of face restoration in the literature~\cite{zhang2018super,grm2019face,chen2020identity}.